excid3/ferrum_pdf/README.md

   url: "https://example.com", # or provide a URL to the content
   host: request.base_url + "/", # Used for setting the host for relative paths
   protocol: request.protocol, # Used for handling relative protocol paths
+  authorize: {user: "username", password: "password"}, # Used for authenticating with basic auth

   pdf_options: {
     landscape: false, # paper orientation